ethanitovitch/express-next-monorepo-template/readme.md

 - express backend (with lots of useful features)
 - next js frontend
 - shared folder for types & utilities
-- full authentication with organization and payments
+- full authentication with organization and payments through better auth
 - nx for faster builds
 - eslint & prettier